Michael18811380328/HelloBlog/personal/docs/note/log.md

 ### 2018.01

-I start to learn front-end development.
+I start to learn frontend development.
 There are plenty of differences between traditional webpage editing (such as using Adobe Dreamweaver software to design a webpage).

 The new standards of HTML5 and CSS3 are amazing.
-These parts are easy , I think.
-Probablly because I can use photoshop, firework and other Adobe softwares fluentlly.
+These parts are easy, I think.
+Probablly because I can use photoshop, firework and other Adobe softwares fluently.

 What's more, it is easy to use css.
 But using it well isn't an easy task.

 ### 2018.02

-learning basic javascript codes.
+I am learning basic javascript codes.
 Basic JS codes are similar to other coding languages.
-JS is an O-O programming language.
+JS is an object oriented programming language.
 The polymorphism isn't obvious.

-ECMAscript, a standard coding plan, is developing rapidly.
+ECMA script, a standard coding plan, is developing rapidly.
 ES5 is ripe and stable.
 In 2015, ES6 use class to create an object (from cpp?).
 And ES6 use string module.
 It maybe come from Ruby.

-Recently some frineds told me that NodeJS could work in desktop application.
+Recently some frineds told me that NodeJS could used in desktop application(Microsoft VS code).
 In one day JS will work every place.

 ### 2018.03